OpenDendro/opendendro/docs/r.md

 ## Working Online

 You can run dplR in the cloud on a web browser after making a free account at [posit.cloud](https://posit.cloud/content/yours?sort=name_asc) or using the [associated tools](cloud.md) specifically for openDendro.

 ## Installation on Your Own Machine

-You can run dplR in the cloud after making a free account at [posit.cloud](https://posit.cloud/content/yours?sort=name_asc) or using the [associated tools](cloud.md) specifically for openDendro.

-## Installation on Your Own Machine